TACC/Core-CMS-Resources/README.md

         ln -s '../taccsite_custom/custom_project_dir/settings_custom.py' 'taccsite_cms/settings_custom.py'
         ```

-1. Docker Containers:
+1. Enter the CMS Docker Container:

     ```sh
     docker exec -it core_cms /bin/bash
-    # This opens a command prompt within the container.
+    # This opens a command prompt within the container
     ```

-2. Django Application:
+2. Update the Django Application:

     (Run these commands within the container.)

     ```sh
     python manage.py migrate
-    # For projects that install apps
-    # e.g. ECEP installs News/Blog
-    npm ci
-    npm run build:css --project="custom_project_dir"
-    # If output includes
-    # "Input Error: You must pass a valid"
-    # then double check you have the directory
-    # `taccsite_cms/…/static/…/css/src`
+    python manage.py createsuperuser
+    # To use default "Username" and skip "Email address", press Enter at both prompts.
+    # At "Password" prompts, you may use an easy-to-remember password.
     python manage.py collectstatic --no-input

     ```

-3. Django CMS:
+3. Open Django CMS:
     1. Open http://localhost:8000/.
     2. Verify anything specific to the custom project is present e.g.
         - logo